 At New Smiles, patients have the option of expedited treatment using CEREC technology.
-Our dentists have extensive experience in the CEREC process, through which our labs fabricate veneers and other restorations from lifelike, durable porcelain in our in-house milling machine.
+Our dentists have extensive experience in the CEREC process, through which our labs fabricate veneers and other restorations from lifelike, durable ceramic in our in-house milling machine.
 CEREC veneers are just as lovely as those made in a dental lab, and they give you the final result in a single visit.

 What Are the Benefits of Same-Day Veneers?